karnpapon/karnpapon_site/src/markdowns/2019/seeq.md

 ------
 # Learn.

-Electron is kind of love-hate relationship to me ( and maybe among other developers as well) since it has such a huge overhead, that being said, only “Hello world” your application’s size can ridiculously takes around ~100mb.
+- [Electron.js](https://electronjs.org/), since it has such a huge overhead. that being said, only “Hello world” your application’s size can ridiculously takes around ~100mb.
+- raw DOM manipulation.
+- OOP (Object-Oriented Programming) in JavaScript.
+- MIDIAccess in WebAPI.

 ------
 ------